Wellness

 sleep patterns

 Light is the primary cue or stimulus that “sets” our circadian rhythms, or our 24-hour internal clock.
 This means that when we transition from Daylight Saving Time (DST) to Standard Time, setting the clocks back one hour on the first Sunday in November, our circadian rhythms can struggle to adjust.
-Although we are gaining one hour of sleep, our bodies still must acclimate to the time change, with a possible result being lost or disrupted sleep.
+Although we are gaining one hour of sleep, our bodies still must acclimate to the changes in time, with the possible result of being lost or disrupted sleep.
 The same is true for the spring movement to DST and the loss of that hour.
 Changes to sleep (along with other stressors) can negatively impact our gut microbiome, resulting in more pro-inflammatory bacteria.
 Read on for tips to help support your circadian rhythms in the winter months.

 Prep for the time change